The Dorr Mill Store hosts ongoing classes in rug hooking and braiding.

 When Linda is not busy hooking, she enjoys knitting, sewing and volunteering in her community.

 You can reach Linda at email@example.com.

-Jan Seavey has been hooking rugs for 32 years and has been teaching traditional rug hooking for 22 years.
+Jan Seavey has been hooking rugs since 1976 and has been teaching traditional rug hooking since 1986.
 Jan is an Accredited member of the National Guild of Pearl K. McGown Hookcrafters, and has taught at many rug camps.
 Jan was trained by Master Rug Hooker, Hallie Hall, for more than twenty years, and over ten years with Master Rug Hooker, Annie Spring.

 Jan took art lessons when young and went to college in Boston as an Art Major.
 She took courses at Massachusetts College of Art, and studied under various artists in the Boston/ Rockport Massachusetts area.